Chart Color Schemes

 AreaSearch assessment of residential development activity positions Toodyay among the top 25% of areas assessed nationwide

 Toodyay has experienced approximately 38 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25191 homes were approved, with a further 18 approved in FY26 so far.
-On average, 2.7 people moved to the area annually for each new home constructed during this period, reflecting strong demand that supports property values.
+Over the past five financial years, from FY21 to FY25, around 191 homes were approved, with an additional 18 approved in FY26 so far.
+On average, 2.7 people have moved to the area annually for each new home constructed during these years, indicating strong demand that supports property values.

-New homes are being built at an average expected construction cost of $244,000, which is below the regional average, suggesting more affordable housing options for buyers.
-This financial year has seen $14.1 million in commercial approvals, indicating consistent commercial investment activity.
-Compared to the Rest of WA, Toodyay shows moderately higher new home approvals, with 35.0% above the regional average per person over the five-year period from FY21 to FY25.
+New homes are being built at an average cost of $244,000, which is below the regional average, suggesting more affordable housing options for buyers.
+This year has seen $14.1 million in commercial approvals, demonstrating steady commercial investment activity.
+Comparatively, Toodyay shows moderately higher new home approvals than the rest of WA, with 35.0% above the regional average per person over the past five years.

 This maintains reasonable buyer options while sustaining existing property demand.
-All recent development has been detached houses, preserving the area's traditional low-density character and focusing on family homes that appeal to those seeking space.
-The location currently has approximately 131 people per dwelling approval, indicating a growing market.
-Population forecasts indicate Toodyay will gain 603 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+All recent development has comprised detached houses, preserving the area's traditional low-density character and focusing on family homes that appeal to those seeking space.
+The location currently has approximately 131 people per dwelling approval, indicating an expanding market.
+According to AreaSearch's latest quarterly estimate, Toodyay is forecasted to gain 603 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development